tmakatos/qemu/docs/devel/vfio-user.rst

 * Count is the size of the data to be transferred.
 * Data is the data to be read or written.

-The server can access guest memory with VFIO_USER_DMA_READ and VFIO_USER_DMA_WRITE messages.
+The server can access client memory with VFIO_USER_DMA_READ and VFIO_USER_DMA_WRITE messages.
 These also share a common data structure that appears after the 16 byte message header.